paychex/splunk-python/Splunk2Git/README.md

 search macros | /admin/macros

 Once the data has been laid down in your local repo's directory, the gitpython library will add each file that is written individually to git.
 It will then run a commit with the comment you input in that argument when you execute the script.
-If no argument is provided the commit will be "Splunk to Bitbucket python script."
+If no argument is provided the commit will be "Splunk to git python script."
 Once the commit completes it pushes the commit to the selected branch you input when executing the script.